stateful/docs.runme.dev/docs/integrations.md

 ## Next.js App on Vercel

 This example can be found in the `vercel` sub-folder.
+You can manually check out this example by [opening it with Runme](https://runme.dev/api/runme?repository=https%3A%2F%2Fgithub.com%2Fstateful%2Fvscode-runme.git&fileToOpen=examples%2Fvercel%2FREADME.md).

 ### Setup/Environment